 The Studio is an open rectangular space which can be used for rehearsal, workshops or performance in various flexible formats.

 In addition to the main sprung floor, there is a small foyer space with kitchenette, toilets and space for some seats.
 Above the entrance is a mezzanine with toilets, changing rooms and showers.
 The Studio is equipped with a semi flexible lighting grid and some rated rigging positions, a small theatre lighting package and control, an audio control desk and a pa system.

 The Audio-Visual Studio is a flat-floor seminar room equipped with audio and visual equipment, as well as blackout shutters.
 It is suitable for workshops, seminars and video screenings.

-Our annual department journal, About Performance, provides a forum for analysis, theory and critique by academic researchers and performance makers.
+The department publishes a peer-reviewed journal, About Performance, which provides an international forum for analysis, theory and critique by academic researchers and performance makers.
 We welcome articles that bring theoretical perspectives derived from other disciplines to bear on performance practice.
 The journal is published annually, and each issue is devoted to a single theme.

 Editor: Ian Maxwell